 Simple Tips on How to Dry Hydrangeas for Your Home Decor

-What if I told you that you could enjoy your hydrangeas in your home for months to come?
-Here are a few simple ideas for how to dry hydrangeas for your fall home decor.
-Check out these easy methods to dry your garden hydrangeas so you’ll be decorating for fall with beautiful dried hydrangeas in no time.
+What if I told you you could enjoy your hydrangeas in your home for months?
+Here are a few simple ideas for dry hydrangeas for your fall home decor.
+Check out these easy methods to dry your garden hydrangeas so you’ll decorate for fall with beautiful dried hydrangeas in no time.

-Hydrangeas are beautiful flowers that make a stunning statement, whether they are in the garden or indoors.
+Hydrangeas are beautiful flowers that make a stunning statement, whether in the garden or indoors.

-But what I like best about hydrangeas is how their blooms take on an entirely different look towards the end of their growing season as they dramatically change colors and start to dry out.
+But what I like best about hydrangeas is how their blooms take on an entirely different look towards the end of their growing season as they dramatically change colors and dry out.

 dried hydrangeas in a farm sink

-I love hydrangeas more towards the end of the season when they take on more of a vintage vibe.
-There are many hydrangea varieties available and their old-fashioned appearance fits right in with any cottage-style decor.
+I love hydrangeas more towards the end of the season when they take on a more vintage vibe.
+There are many hydrangea varieties available, and their old-fashioned appearance fits right in with any cottage-style decor.

 limelight hydrangeas end of summer in garden